HCDigitalScholarship/ds-cookbook/docker/containerizing.md

 The easiest way to use Docker is with [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 Once installed, add your project folder to it and start it up.
 If it worked, your project will now be running at http://localhost:5000!
 If it didn't, don't be discouraged.
-Paste your error into an AI chat assistant and it will help you proceed.
+Scroll down to the "Troubleshooting" section below.

 If you are using a database, you will need changes to both the `Dockerfile` and `compose-dev.yaml`.
 Please review other DS projects on GitHub for inspiration.